 The newest resource at the park provides an area for patrons to complete bike repairs with a post for mounting the bike, all the necessary tools, and an air pump for the tires.
 The station is available for use during regular park hours.

 Half-Mile Jogging Trail

-Activities and Programs: The park offers a free After-School Program for ages 6 to 17, as well as a free Summer Recreation Program and youth sports development programs.
-The park also offers Senior Programs that emphasize healthy living and nutrition.
-For more information on these programs, visit our Activites and Programs Webpage.
+The park offers a free After-School Program for ages 6 to 17, as well as a free Summer Recreation Program and youth sports development programs.
+The park also offers senior programs that emphasize healthy living and nutrition.
+For more information on these programs, visit our Activities and Programs Web page.

-For volunteer opportunities at this or other parks please visit our Volunteer Webpage.
+For volunteer opportunities at this or other parks visit our Volunteer Web page.

 A Little History

 The site was first developed in 1952 as a private three-hole golf course.
 Then, in 1973, the Devcon International Corporation acquired the property and dredged approximately 17 acres of it for bedrock material.
 After dredging, Devcon agreed to donate the land to Broward County, which was slated to develop a portion of the property as a park.
 When it opened in 1975, the park was known as River Bend Park, because of its location on a bend in the North Fork of the New River.
 The park was renamed in 1979 to honor the Reverend Samuel Delevoe, one of Fort Lauderdale's first black police officers, who later became a community activist, politician, businessman, civil rights leader, and street minister.
 He was fatally shot in 1977 at age 41.
 November 11, 1979, was proclaimed Sam Delevoe Day by Florida's governor, in conjunction with the renaming of the park by the Broward County Board of County Commissioners.